Edgar Allan Poe's

 When, as a child, I first attempted to read "The Mystery of Marie Roget," I found it long, tedious, and boring.
 I am not alone in this assessment: In Murder for Pleasure, Howard Haycraft writes, "This longest of Poe's three major excursions into detective literature is, unhappily, the least deserving of detailed attention.
 It might be better called an essay than a story.
 As an essay, it is an able if tedious exercise in reasoning.
 As a story, it scarcely exists.
 It has no life-blood.
 The characters neither move nor speak.
 They are present only through second-hand newspaper accounts....
 Only a professional student of analytics or an inveterate devotee of criminology can read it with any degree of unfeigned interest."

 I have since read several books about the murder of Mary Rogers (upon whom the story is based) and have become fascinated; nay, nearly obsessed with the story.
 (Two books are Poe the Detective: The Curious Circumstances Behind the Mystery of Marie Roget by John Walsh and Who Murdered Mary Rogers? by Raymond Paul, [Prentice-Hall, Englewood, NJ, 1971]).
 What Poe has accomplished with this story is nothing short of brilliant and has given rise to a whole school of detective fiction -- that of the arm-chair detective who solves cases from newspapers or second-hand accounts alone (in many cases) and who seldom, if ever, visits the scene of a crime in order to investigate.
 In addition, it is the first work of fiction that purports to solve a real crime -- the murder of Mary Cecilia Rogers of New York City.
-(You can read about the actual case here.)
+(You can read about the actual case here and here.)

 Poe had already established his detective character -- the Chevalier C. Auguste Dupin -- in "The Murders in the Rue Morgue," which was entirely fictional.
-Poe writes in the third paragraph of "The Mystery of Marie Roget," "When, in an article entitled The Murders in the Rue Morgue, I endeavored about a year ago, to depict some very remarkable features in the mental character of my friend, the Chevalier C. Auguste Dupin, it did not occur to me that I should ever resume the subject" (Tales of Edgar Allan Poe).
+Poe writes in the third paragraph of "The Mystery of Marie Roget," "When, in an article entitledThe Murders in the Rue Morgue, I endeavored about a year ago, to depict some very remarkable features in the mental character of my friend, the Chevalier C. Auguste Dupin, it did not occur to me that I should ever resume the subject" (Tales of Edgar Allan Poe).

-Since he had already established that Dupin lived in Paris, it was convenient to change the name of Mary Rogers to Marie Roget and to transport the events which took actually place in New York to Paris.
+Since he had already established that Dupin lived in Paris, it was convenient to change the name of Mary Rogers to Marie Roget and to transport the events which actually took place in New York to Paris.
 Then he quoted voluminously from actual newspaper accounts as published in the New York newspapers.

 Although Poe changed the names of the newspapers he quoted from, footnotes indicate the actual names of the specific papers, as well as actual names of the people who appear in the narrative.
 (He was sticking close to the actual case, after all, although John Walsh indicates that Poe added a half-dozen or so newspaper "quotes" which he fabricated.
 One presumes he manufactured these to support his own conclusions and to fill in the gaps to make the story more cohesive.
 Most of the quotes are, after all, derived from the actual newspaper accounts.)